minprog/platforms/scraping-data/30 transforming/contents.md

 # Transforming

-We're on our way to answer the question:
+We are on our way to answer the question:

-What year had the best average IMDB rating for it's top 5 movies?
+What year had the best average IMDB rating for its top 5 movies?

 For most years the current data contains many more movies than just the top 5.
 So we should first do a transformation.